FIRST LOOK: New image of £4.9m Sheffield school expansion released

 “By utilising the natural topography of the site, the proposal is able to reduce its impact on the local area by designing a lower ground floor level within the hill, and creating a unique design that truly belongs to the school.”

-The plans also include a travel plan to mitigate the increase in vehicles numbers on roads around the school.
+The plans also include a travel plan to mitigate the increase in vehicle numbers on roads around the school.

 It says a review of traffic found the impact on junctions at peak hours would not be ‘severe’, but suggests several measures such as staggered start and end times for different year groups, a pick up and drop off plan and encouragement of ‘sustainable’ travel.